-You can make the cake a day or so in advance of when you need it then add the cream and toppings just before you serve it to keep the bananas from going brown.
+You can make the cake a day or so in advance of when you need it, then add the cream and toppings just before you serve it to keep the bananas from going brown.
 This cake (without the topping) freezes so well.
-Serve it with custard for an emergeny pudding situation!
+Serve it with custard for an emergency pudding situation!

 This is our Banoffee Layer Cake done simply in a deep baking tray - great for serving a bigger crowd in a really easy way.
 If you love Banoffee this recipe is for you!

 For the cakes: